Exploring the future through play: making foresight tangible for communities and policymakers.

 Those were some of the questions that lead to the development of Futures Served, a bespoke game that is part of the annex to the Brazil Signals Spotlight 2025, developed in partnership between the government of Brazil, the UNDP Brazil Country Office, and the UNDP Strategy & Futures team.

-To ignite conversations about Brazil’s future, the UNDP Strategy & Futures Team designed a tool that allows people to rehearse the future together within the context of a long-time tradition, the Brazilian lunch.
-Futures Served is more than a game - it’s a collaborative storytelling tool designed to bridge community voices and policy innovation.
+The game allows people to explore the future together within the context of a long-time tradition, the Brazilian lunch.
+Futures Served is more than a game -- it’s a collaborative storytelling tool designed to bridge community voices and policy innovation.

 The Context

-In 2025, UNDP Brazil and the Ministry of Management and Innovation in Public Services joined UNDP Strategy & Futures team in developing the first localized Signals Spotlight, looking at signals of change and challenges specific to Brazil in the next 10 years.
+In 2025, UNDP Brazil and the Brazilian Ministry of Management and Innovation in Public Services joined the UNDP Strategy & Futures team to develop Brazil’s own Signals Spotlight: an exploration of signals of change designed to spark conversations about Brazil’s future.

-This led to the creation of additional content compiled in the Annex of the Brazil Signals Spotlight: a toolkit with activities that explore the themes in different settings and different profiles in Brazil's society, and a role-playing game, that invite the reader to step into other people's shoes and respond to challenges they may not have considered previously.
-Futures Served is not just a game – it's a foresight tool that helps make complex dilemmas more tangible, whether you’re a policy maker, a community leader, such as the pastor of a faith community or a city council member, or a schoolteacher who would like to challenge their students to consider the future as they study the past.
+Futures Served is a foresight tool that helps make complex dilemmas more tangible, whether you’re a policy maker, a community leader, such as the pastor of a faith community or a city council member, or a schoolteacher who would like to challenge their students to consider the future as they study the past.

 The Process

-In developing the game, the UNDP Strategy & Future team sought to make futures thinking more playful, while delivering on the real goals of making it more accessible, and democratic.
-Embedding personas into the gameplay adds an extra dimension to the game in that players need to respond to challenges based on their character, which allows the building of a collective story where questions lead to dilemmas and consequences.
-In addition to being entertained, players exercise skills such as practicing decision-making, with all of it’s uncertainties, trade-offs, and negotiation.
+The game aims to make futures thinking more playful, accessible and democratic.
+Personas add an extra dimension: players must respond to challenges based on their character, which allows the building of a collective story where questions lead to dilemmas and consequences.
+As well as being entertained, players practice skills such as decision-making and negotiation, with all their uncertainties and trade-offs.

 From Food to Education

-Using the personas created during earlier scenario-planning sessions, participants stepped into the roles of characters such as Eduardo, a student leader; Don José, a traditional Honduran father; and Pastora Ana, a local religious leader, among other personas.
-By responding to challenges “in character,” the team was able to build empathy and uncover new insights about potential implications on the preferred future scenario.
+Using personas created for the local context, players stepped into the roles of characters such as Eduardo, a student leader; Don José, a traditional Honduran father; and Pastora Ana, a local religious leader.
+By responding to challenges “in character,” the team was able to build empathy and uncover new insights about potential implications of the “preferred future” scenario.

-The quick round of the game helped colleagues in the Honduras country office consider different perspectives, make more informed decisions (even though in a play setting), and be exposed to potential blind spots.
-The participants, who had previously worked with the same personas during scenario planning, noted that the game revealed new challenges, possible interactions, and negotiations that might come into play should the project be carried out in Honduras.
-It also supported them in evaluating important trade-offs.
+A quick round of the game helped the Honduras team consider different perspectives, make more informed decisions (even in a play setting), and see potential blind spots.
+Players said the game revealed new challenges and opportunities around the future of education in Honduras, as well as helping them evaluate important policy trade-offs.

 What’s next